 - Portion into bowls and top with cranberry sauce, toasted pecans, a splash of almond milk and/or Greek yogurt.

-- Adapted from The America’s Test Kitchen Healthy Family Cookbook
+Recipe adapted from: The America’s Test Kitchen Healthy Family Cookbook.

 Make it dairy free/vegan: Just substitute coconut oil for the butter, and choose a non-dairy milk.